Fire department drill finds traffic around Chase Arena could slow response time - The San Francisco Examiner

 Some officials speaking to the Examiner indicated construction on the Lefty O’Doul Bridge, or Third Street Bridge, could have also impacted traffic during the test.

 A Public Works calendar of construction lists bridge closures for July 7 to July 17 and July 25 to August 5.
-The fire department traffic drill took place on July 24.
+The fire department traffic drill took place on July 24, a day of no scheduled construction or closures.

 The emergency vehicles moved with the “regular flow of traffic,” Nicholson said.